 Financial Crisis – Senior Citizens: Retirement and Bankruptcy

 It’s the side of bankruptcy you usually don’t see or think about, the side that is little discussed; senior citizens filing bankruptcy.
-It’s also the fastest growing side of bankruptcy in recent years.
-When medicare isn’t cutting it, pensions are shrinking, and Social Security barely allowing one to squeak by in those “golden” years, credit card and medical bills are tend to pile up faster that they can be paid.
-“This wasn’t what I had pictured” you say to yourself, “this isn’t what I worked my whole career for.”
+It’s also the fastest-growing side of bankruptcy in recent years.
+When Medicare isn’t cutting it, pensions are shrinking, and Social Security barely allowing one to squeak by in those “golden” years, credit card and medical bills tend to pile up faster than they can be paid.
+“This wasn’t what I had pictured,” you say to yourself, “this isn’t what I worked my whole career for.”

-Recently called the fastest growing the population in the United States filing for bankruptcy protection, senior citizens represent perhaps the most clear definition of what these harsh economic times have done.
-Many clients I see have worked their whole career with that idea that upon retirement, they’d be living in the golden years, able to sit back and enjoy the fruits of their labor.
+Recently called the fastest-growing population in the United States filing for bankruptcy protection, senior citizens represent perhaps the clearest definition of what these harsh economic times have done.
+Many clients I see have worked their whole career with the idea that upon retirement, they’d be living in the golden years, able to sit back and enjoy the fruits of their labor.
 They contributed dearly to this country, worked hard, paid into Social Security, earned a pension, built equity in their house, and managed to save a little on top of that.
 All until houses prices plunged, 401k’s fell off a cliff, Social Security came up short, and medical bills skyrocketed.
 All of sudden, the retirement that they struggled some more than 40 years to earn, has slipped between their fingers, they’re without adequate finances, and creditors are starting to knock.
 If this situation sounds familiar, call our office, we can help.

 By: Guss Markwell